aionescu/maze-solver/README.md

 High-performance maze solver written in Rust.

-*Inspired by Dr. Mike Pound's Computerphile [video](https://www.youtube.com/watch?v=rop0W4QDOUI).*

 ## Examples

 You can find some test mazes (along with their solutions) in the [Examples](Examples/) folder.

-They were taken from Mike Pound's [repository](https://github.com/mikepound/mazesolving).

 ## Building & running

 You will need `cargo`, which can be installed [here](https://rustup.rs/).

+To build the project, run `cargo build --release`.

-To build and run the program, run `cargo run --release -- <path-to-maze>`.
+To run the project, run `cargo run --quiet --release -- <path-to-maze>`.

+## Credits

+This project was inspired by Dr. Mike Pound's [Computerphile video](tps://www.youtube.com/watch?v=rop0W4QDOUI), and the example mazes were taken from his [mazesolving](https://github.com/mikepound/mazesolving) repository.

 ## License